Frogrey/MIMXRT1170EVKB-VGLite-RTThreadNano/README.md

 VGLite examples from RT1170 EVKB SDK, in which FreeRTOS is replaced with RT-Thread Nano.

+The work including two parts: ported kernel and finsh console of RT-Thread Nano to RT1170, and replaced FreeRTOS API of VGLite and Elementary with RT-Thread API.

 ## Environment

 * i.MX RT1170 EVKB SDK v2.14.0